oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/phases-overview.md

 # Phases of the Upgrade Workflow
-This page explains the individual phases of an in-place upgrade and how to choose the correct phase for your actor.
+This page explains the individual {ref}`phases<building-blocks-and-architecture:phase>` of an in-place upgrade {ref}`workflow<building-blocks-and-architecture:workflow>` and how to choose the correct phase for your actor.

 ## Choosing a Phase for an Actor
 Here we cover some of the common cases for adding actors to the in-place upgrade process and choosing the right phase for them.
 For more complicated cases see the overview of each phase in the section below.